-For entities in the telecommunications sector, BDO's initial analysis of IFRS 15 indicates that the following areas may be of particular significance:
+For entities in the retail sector, BDO's initial analysis of IFRS 15 indicates that the following areas may be of particular significance:

-- Will a contract need to be 'unbundled' into two or more components? - How should contracts which include a right of return be dealt with? - How should modifications to contracts be dealt with? - Should costs associated with obtaining a contract be capitalised, or expensed immediately? - What adjustments are required for the effects of the time value of money (a 'financing component')?
+- Will a contract need to be 'unbundled' into two or more components?
+Alternatively, will two or more contracts need to be 'bundled' into a single overall obligation? - How should contracts which include variable amounts of consideration (rights of return) be dealt with? - How should payments made to customers be dealt with? - How should licences granted by a franchisor be dealt with? - Should costs associated with obtaining a contract be capitalised, or expensed immediately? - What adjustments are required for the effects of the time value of money (a 'financing component')?